MicrosoftDocs/sql-docs/docs/dea/database-experimentation-assistant-get-started.md

 You can view the progress of your capture, including start time, duration, and time remaining.
 You also can start a new capture while you wait for this capture to finish.
 When your capture is finished, use the output trace file to start the second phase: replay the trace file on your target servers.

-For common questions about trace capture, see the [FAQ](database-experimentation-assistant-capture-trace.md#frequently-asked-questions-about-trace-capture).
+For common questions about trace capture, see the [capture FAQ](database-experimentation-assistant-capture-trace.md#frequently-asked-questions-about-trace-capture).

 ## Replay